In an ironic twist, Denver has become one of the first places to make a drug illegal.

-That’s the situation Jeremy Haley, 30, and his customers are in.
-He’s the owner of Rocky Mountain Kratom, which was essentially shut down by the early Denver ban.
+Jeremy Haley, 30, saw his business essentially shut down by the early Denver ban.

 “Right now, we’re kind of stuck in a little bit of a gray area.
-They can make the announcement at any time,” he said.
+They can make the announcement at any time,” said the owner of Rocky Mountain Kratom.
 So he’s got an undisclosed amount of kratom sitting in an undisclosed location.
 If it becomes illegal, he’d most likely be allowed to destroy it under city supervision.

 He was seeing between 80 and 100 customers per day, he said, at a business that started in his apartment in 2013.
 At the time he was saddled with a DUI and a drinking problem that he picked up, in part, in the oil industry.

 “I ended up making some foolish decisions.
 I drove after a few drinks, and I had two grams of MDMA in my pocket,” Haley said.
 “Kratom helped change my life.
 From that point on.
 I very rarely drink.
 Kratom kind of scratches that itch that addicts have to deal with.”